WELCOME!

 Air Quality, Knowledge Worker Performance and Adaptation: Evidence from GitHub (with Felix Holub)

-Prenatal Exposure to Air Pollution and the Development of Noncognitive Skills
+Prenatal Exposure to Air Pollution and the Development of Socio-Emotional Skills (Updated!)

 [Abstract | Paper]

-Noncognitive skills are important predictors for life outcomes like education, health and earnings.
-This paper provides causal evidence on the effect of in-utero exposure to air pollution on noncognitive ability in childhood.
-I use the meteorological phenomenon of thermal inversions to address the endogeneity in exposure to particulate matter and data from a representative household survey in Germany to measure noncognitive abilities.
-I find that an increase in particulate matter concentration by 1 unit during the prenatal period raises neuroticism at age 5-10 by 7% of a standard deviation.
-This implies that affected children are less emotionally stable, more fearful and less self-confident.
-Back of the envelope computations indicate that a one standard deviation increase in particulate matter reduces adult earnings by 0.24%-0.29% just through its impact on neuroticism.
+Socio-emotional skills are important predictors for life outcomes like education, health and earnings.
+This paper provides causal evidence on the effect of in-utero exposure to air pollution on socio-emotional ability in childhood.
+Using thermal inversions to address endogeneity in pollution exposure and data from a representative household survey in Germany, I find that an increase in fine particulate matter concentration by 1 μg/m3 during the prenatal period increases neuroticism and internalizing behavior at age 5-10 by 13% and 18% of a standard deviation, respectively.
+This implies that affected children are less emotionally stable and suggests adverse impacts on mental health.
+Back of the envelope computations indicate that a standard deviation increase in fine particulate matter reduces adult earnings by 0.23%-0.74% through its impact on socioemotional ability.

 WORK IN PROGRESS